-Pressure reduction valves are used as pressure relief valves to limit the hydraulic pressure in a system.
+Pressure reduction valves are used to limit the hydraulic pressure in a system.
 However, instead of reducing inlet pressure, they reduce the outlet pressure.
 It divides a hydraulic system into different sub-systems.
 For Example, If a hydraulic system there are numbers of operations and each has its own capacity.
 As per every hydraulic component, there may be a different pressure requirement but with only one pump this cannot be achieved but with the use of pressure reducing valve it can easily achieve.

 Pressure reducing valve is normally open valve and it allows the pressurized fluid to flow but when the pressure at the output of the valve is more than the valve pressure setting, a pilot pressure pushes the arrow down and the path will close.
 The valve will not allow pressurized fluid to flow in the system until the pressure drops lower than the valve pressure setting.

 In the above example, there are two hydraulic actuators for clamp A and B which holds a workpiece.
 A pressure relief valve.
 A pressure reducing valve.
 And a direction control valve and positive displacement pump.
 The pressure relief valve setting is 300 bar.
 So, the maximum system pressure is 300 bar.
 When the direction control valve is in the first position both the clamp cylinders extend but in clamp A the pressure will be maximum as system pressure but in clamp B due to the pressure reducing valve setting, the pressure will be 200 bar.
 As soon as the pressure increases in the clamp B line the pressure reducing valve will close and not allow the pressurized fluid to flow.
 Hence, the pressure will limit at 200 bar.